domum-social/mastodon-additions/README.md

 ### Component Overrides

 The `components/` directory contains React/TypeScript component overrides:
-- `link_footer.tsx` - Custom footer component with additional links
+- `link_footer.tsx` - Custom footer component with additional links (Learning site and Funding)

-**NOTE** this relies on our front end handling content for `/learn` outside mastodon in our case https://github.com/domum-social/docs
+**NOTE** this relies on our front end handling content for `/learn` and `/learn/about/funding` outside mastodon in our case https://github.com/domum-social/docs

 ### Dockerfiles